SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 ## 3. Case study concept description

+The goal of this case study is to demonstrate the practical usage of Chaos Mesh in a Kubernetes environment to simulate various fault scenarios, evaluate system resilience, and observe the behavior of microservices under stress.
+We aim to showcase how chaos engineering principles can be applied to a real-world application — in this case, the *Online Boutique* microservices demo — while collecting and visualizing telemetry data using observability tools such as Prometheus and Grafana.

+This proof of concept focuses on running controlled chaos experiments across four distinct fault categories provided by Chaos Mesh:

+### Test Scenarios

+1. **Pod Fault Injection**
+   - **Objective:** Simulate the crash or eviction of critical pods to test how the system recovers and how quickly Kubernetes reschedules the affected pods.
+   - **Example:** Terminate the `checkoutservice` or `frontend` pod and monitor user experience, recovery time, and service availability.
+   - **Expected Outcome:** Kubernetes should reschedule the pod.
+Dashboards should show brief unavailability or latency spikes.

+2. **Network Fault Injection**
+   - **Objective:** Introduce artificial network issues such as latency, packet loss, or partitioning to observe the impact on inter-service communication.
+   - **Example:** Add 1000ms latency between `frontend` and `productcatalogservice`.
+   - **Expected Outcome:** Increase in response times, potential timeouts, visible in Grafana panels showing request durations and error rates.

+3. **Stress Testing (CPU & Memory)**
+   - **Objective:** Apply high CPU or memory load to simulate resource exhaustion and observe system degradation or auto-scaling responses.
+   - **Example:** Apply CPU stress on the `recommendationservice` to consume all available cores for 60 seconds.
+   - **Expected Outcome:** Service latency increases, possible throttling, potential pod restarts.
+Metrics should indicate high CPU usage and degraded performance.

+4. **HTTP Fault Injection**
+   - **Objective:** Introduce artificial HTTP response delays or errors to verify error-handling logic and system robustness.
+   - **Example:** Inject 500ms delay and 10% HTTP 500 responses to `adservice`.
+   - **Expected Outcome:** Increased error rate and degraded user experience; dashboards reflect anomalies in HTTP metrics (e.g., 5xx rate spike).

+### Observability and Monitoring

+Each test will be run with telemetry data collection enabled.
+Prometheus will scrape metrics from the Online Boutique services and Chaos Mesh itself.
+These metrics will be visualized in Grafana dashboards, focusing on:
+- Request/response latency
+- CPU/memory usage
+- Pod availability status
+- Error rates
+- Service-level indicators (SLIs)

+The main objective is to analyze how each fault scenario affects the performance and stability of the system and how quickly the system returns to normal operation.
+This approach highlights the importance of chaos engineering in identifying potential weaknesses before they occur in production.

 ## 4. Solution architecture
 **Online Boutique** is composed of 11 microservices written in different languages that talk to each other over gRPC.